hwrdprkns/bitcoin-arbitrage/README.md

-## Bitcoin Arbitrage
+## An AWS Lambda function that does Bitcoin Arbitrage

-This is a simple script that finds interesting arbitrage opportunities for cryptocurrencies.
-At the moment there are only two exchanges with relatively different volumes ([Kraken](https://kraken.com) and [BitStamp](https://bitstamp/com))
+This is a simple AWS Lambda function that finds interesting arbitrage opportunities for cryptocurrencies.
+At the moment there are only two exchanges with relatively different volumes ([Kraken](https://kraken.com) and [BitStamp](https://bitstamp/com)).
+It runs every 10 (you can setup your interval) minutes.

 ### What is arbitrage